maunzCache/terraform-aws-action-helper/README.md

 The benefit of this module is that you can now manage all actions yourself.
 Thus, you may never add new actions accidentally and restrict permissions managed by Terraform to what is inside your source code.

-A slightly downside is, however, that using this in a bigger project will result in a lot of additional stub code to be able to access the required outputs.
+The main focus of this module is to bundle and compact a list of permission types such as all write actions for a given service.
+If you need to pick single actions you are better off without this module.
+In a bigger project this would result in a lot of additional stub code to be able to access the required outputs.

 ## Preparing your terraform setup